Ormeline/CV/README.md

 <p>
 <ul>
     <li> As a solicitor, I was entrusted to manage my own caseload as such organisation and meticulous attention to detail were critical in managing case files and legal documents.
 I developed systems for tracking client information, key dates, and case progress.
 Reviewing court hearings, supporting documentation and witness statements refined my ability to thoroughly analyse complex documents and pointout inconsistencies.
 I will bring this same diligence to developer roles in proactively tracking project requirements and maintaining organised code. </li>
-    <li> As my GitHub projects will demonstrate, I am a meticulous planner who diagrams and designs her project to make sure that I had a clear project vision </li>
+    <li> As my GitHub projects will demonstrate, I am a meticulous planner who diagrams and designs her project to make sure that I had a clear project vision.
+For example, in my Bank Tech Test (<a href="https://github.com/Ormeline/bank-tech-test"></a>) I created a diagram to plan out the classes, methods, and interactions needed to implement the bank account features.
+I also wrote user stories to define the required functionality from the user's perspective.
+My README outlines the test-driven development approach I followed, ensuring each class and method was fully tested using Jest.
+The project structure separates classes into individual files, following the single responsibility principle.
+I believe this project illustrates my ability to plan effectively and deliver a well-organised, fully tested codebase based on that design.</li>
-    <li> Example: <a href="https://github.com/Ormeline/bank-tech-test">Bank Tech Test</a></li>
 </ul>
 </p>
 </details>